OpenNewsLabs/field-guide-security-training-newsroom/drafts/org_best_practices.md

 **Verification**

-Consider (1) verifying their information independently by asking experts, (2) other previous “insiders” (perhaps not present insiders) who might understand the leak, or (3) consider having a conversation with your source about information they can give that would verify their identity without giving information that would be meaningful to their
+Consider (1) verifying their information independently by asking experts, (2) other previous "insiders" (perhaps not present insiders) who might understand the leak, or (3) consider having a conversation with your source about information they can give that would verify their identity without giving information that would be meaningful to their